The Psychological Clinic

 A sample of some of the most important training agencies is provided below.
 Remember, however, that agencies come and go according to their own funding and staffing needs:

 - Children's Home of Wyoming Conference.
-This is a multi-service, private non-profit agency for children, with a residential component as well as a day-treatment program.
+This is a multi-service, private non¬profit agency for children, with a residential component as well as a day-treatment program and foster care.
 The children have a variety of severe disorders, typically involving some degree of family dysfunction.

 In addition to these various agencies, there are clinical training opportunities closely tied to faculty funded research activities in such areas as anxiety, depression, self-injurious behavior, addiction and learning disabilities.